rico-vz/HeimerdingerLoL/SECURITY.md

 ## Reporting a Security Vulnerability

 Thank you for your interest in improving the security of "Heimerdinger.LoL."
 We take security seriously and encourage responsible disclosure.
-If you discover a security vulnerability, please report it to us at **sec-report@heimerdinger.lol**.
+If you discover a security vulnerability, please report it to us at **security@rico.sh**.
 We appreciate your cooperation in keeping our project secure.

 ### Responsible Disclosure Policy